albertum1/cfc_team/README.md

 ![EFA_subplots](images/EFA_MonthlylogScaled.png)
 <br>
 I have plotted the median of each region by month to show the difference of distribution across the regions.
+It looks as if there might be some seasonality depending on the region selected.
+Australia has spring season from September to November and summer seasons from December to February.

 ## Feature Engineering

 The dependent variable for this project is the estimated fire area per region.
-The area is aggregated per region and is not granulated to the point where I'll be able to plot them geographically.
-Therefore, we will assume that the fire area is conglomerated into one section of the region.
-We will also assume the variables regarding weather and vegetation to be uniformly distributed per region.
+The data statistics are aggregated per region and are not granulated to the point where I'll be able to plot the datapoints geographically.
+The same thing applies to the weather and vegetation statistics.
+Therefore, we will also assume the variables regarding wildfires, weather, and vegetation to be uniformly distributed per region.
 (This may not be exactly what we want, and further data collection might be done; please see Further Steps)

 We will also assume that natural fires tend to have a life expectancy and don't live perpetually(One tree won't burn until the end of time).
 However, the real risk is the expansion of fires.
 For example, although one tree stopped burning, the fire could have expanded to other trees creating a domino effect.